locessentials/eng401-business-english-us/unit5/unit5-conclusion.md

 ---

-## 📥 Download Unit 5 Conclusion
+## 📥 Download this Content
-Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/unit5/unit5-conclusion.md) and download it!
+Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/unit5/unit5-conclusion.md) and download it.

-### 🤖 AI Study Prompts
+### 🤖 GAI Study Prompts
-Copy the downloaded conclusion and try these prompts:
+Copy the downloaded content and try it with these prompts:
 - "Help me create a professional development plan based on my Unit 5 learning"
 - "How can I stay current with emerging business technologies and terminology?"
 - "Create a portfolio outline showcasing my business English specialization skills"